syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-MailMerge.md

 {% endtabs %}

-Mail merge operation automatically removes the merge fields that do not have data in data source during mail merge process.
-The following code example shows how to keep the merge fields in the generated Word document when the merge field name is mapped with data source during mail merge process.
+Mail merge operation automatically removes the merge fields that do not have data in data source during Mail merge process.
+The following code example shows how to keep the merge fields in the generated Word document when the merge field name is mapped with data source during Mail merge process.

 {% tabs %}